Russia ‘getting what it deserves,’ Ukraine says, after launching counterattack in border region

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Rob Picheta, Gawon Bae, Victoria Butenko, Edward Szekeres and Kostyantyn Hak contributed reporting.
+CNN’s Rob Picheta, Gawon Bae, Victoria Butenko, Edward Szekeres, Kostyantyn Hak and Anna Chernova contributed reporting.